How To Choose The Best Wrinkle Cream For Your Skin Type

 Match your skin type to the right texture and ingredients.
 Oily skin needs lightweight gel creams with niacinamide and retinol.
 Dry skin needs rich creams with hyaluronic acid and ceramides.

 Sensitive skin needs fragrance-free formulas with gentle ingredients like turmeric or bakuchiol.
-Combination skin benefits from balanced formulas or strategic application of different products to different zones.
+Combination skin benefits from balanced formulas applied strategically to different zones.

-The best wrinkle cream is one you'll use consistently.
-If texture is unpleasant or causes breakouts, you won't stick with it long enough to see results.
+The best wrinkle cream is one you will use consistently.
+Choose a texture you enjoy so you stick with it long enough to see results.

 What ingredients should I look for in a wrinkle cream?